-- (2) See Note 2 to our audited consolidated financial statements for a description of the earnings (loss) per unit-basic and diluted computations. - (3) For a detailed discussion of our key operating and financial performance metrics and a reconciliation of Non-GAAP net revenue and Adjusted EBITDA to the most directly comparable financial measures calculated in accordance with GAAP, see "Management's Discussion and Analysis of Financial Condition and Results of Operation-Key Operating and Financial Performance Metrics-Use of Non-GAAP Financial Measures." - (4) Long-term debt as of December 31, 2018 consisted of Viant Technology LLC's previously outstanding long-term promissory note that was owed to the Former Holdco.
+- (4) We define an Active Customer as a customer that had total aggregate Non-GAAP net revenue of at least \$5,000 through our platform during the previous twelve months.
+We define Average Non-GAAP net revenue per Active Customer as Non-GAAP net revenue for the trailing twelve month period presented divided by Active Customers.
+For a detailed discussion of Average Non-GAAP net revenue per Active Customer and Active Customers, see "Management's Discussion and Analysis of Financial Condition and Results of Operation-Key Operating and Financial Performance Metrics-Number of Active Customers and Average Non-GAAP net revenue per Active Customer." - (5) Total debt as of December 31, 2018 consisted of Viant Technology LLC's previously outstanding long-term promissory note that was owed to the Former Holdco.
 The Former Holdco's outstanding units of Viant Technology LLC were retired in conjunction with Viant Technology LLC's settlement of the promissory note on October 31, 2019, in accordance with the Unit Repurchase Agreement between Viant Technology LLC, the Former Holdco and other parties thereto.
 As of December 31, 2019, no outstanding amounts remained under the promissory note, and the Former Holdco was no longer a related party of Viant Technology LLC.
-See Note 7 and Note 13 to our audited consolidated financial statements included elsewhere in this prospectus for further information. - (5) We refer to our 2016 convertible preferred units held by the Former Holdco and our 2019 convertible preferred units held by Four Brothers 2 LLC collectively as "convertible preferred units" in this prospectus.
+See Note 7 and Note 13 to our consolidated financial statements included elsewhere in this prospectus for further information. - (6) We refer to our 2016 convertible preferred units held by the Former Holdco and our 2019 convertible preferred units held by Four Brothers 2 LLC collectively as "convertible preferred units" in this prospectus.